linemanjs/lineman-docs/app/pages/working-with-lineman/develop-test-build.md

 #### Build Tool (Grunt)

-When you are ready to bundle up your rich-client app and add the compiled JavaScript, HTML, CSS, Images, and Webfonts to your static web server you can use Linemans build command:
+When you are ready to bundle up your modern-client app and add the compiled JavaScript, HTML, CSS, Images, and Webfonts to your static web server you can use Linemans build command:

 ```bash
 $ lineman build